pivotal/docs-tas-adapter/install.md

 1. Set the value of the `app_registry_credentials.ca_cert_data` property in the `tas-adapter-values.yml` file with a PEM encoded Certificate Authority certificate.

-> **Note:** Your cluster nodes must trust the Certificate Authority that the Application Service Adapter is configured with.
+> **Note:** Your Kubernetes cluster nodes must trust the Certificate Authority that the Application Service Adapter is configured with.
 Tanzu Build Service must be configured to trust this registry Certificate Authority certificate.

 ## <a id="experimental-cartographer-integration"></a>(Optional) Configure the Experimental Cartographer Integration

-> **Note**: Opting into the experimental Cartographer integration requires a larger set of Tanzu Application Platform packages to be installed.
-See [Required components for experimental Cartographer integration](install-prerequisites.md#required-components-cartographer) in _Install Prerequisites_.

 To configure the experimental Cartographer integration:

 1. Set the value of the `experimental_use_cartographer` property in the `tas-adapter-values.yml` file to `true`.
 Note that this value is a boolean and not a string.

+> **Note**: Opting into the experimental Cartographer integration requires a larger set of Tanzu Application Platform packages to be installed.
+See [Required components for experimental Cartographer integration](install-prerequisites.md#required-components-cartographer) in _Install Prerequisites_.

 ## <a id="install-adapter"></a>Install Application Service Adapter